-- 97. Location.
-These impacts are associated with planning particularly on the site selection.
-They include impacts due to encroaching on sensitive areas and impacts on the people who might lose their homes or livelihoods due to the development.
-There is no sensitive environmental receptor in or around the sanitary land fill site and the location of storage of excavated earth. - 98.
+- 106. Location.
+These Impacts are associated with planning particularly on the site selection.
+They include impacts due to encroaching on sensitive areas and impacts on the people who might lose their homes or livelihoods due to the development. - 107.
 Environmental Clearances.
-The environmental clearance CFE, and forest approval for the development of 15,000-m2 emergency landfill have been obtained (Appendixes 2,3 & 4).
-Thus the proposed additional works will not require separate environmental clearance, CFE and forest approval. - 99.
-Land acquisition and involuntary resettlement.
+Environmental Clearance for development of the 21245.99 sqm of sanitary landfill has already been obtained for which the 8500 square meter proposed is a part off (Appendix 7).
+Land acquisition and resettlement impacts are not envisaged.
 No temporary impacts such as temporary land occupation and temporary loss of access to resources and services during construction are anticipated.
-No removal of encroachments or squatters is envisaged as these are vacant lands and free from informal settlers and encroachments. - 100.
+No removal of encroachments or squatters is envisaged as these are vacant lands and free from informal settlers and encroachments. - 108.
 Social and Cultural Resources.
 There is a risk that any work involving ground disturbance can uncover and damage archaeological and historical remains.
-For proposed additional components excavation will occur in the existing dumpsite hence no such risk or impacts.
+For proposed components in this subproject, small scale excavation will occur hence no such risk or impacts. - areas.

-- 101. Site selection of construction work camps, stockpile areas, storage areas, and disposal areas.
 The scale of work may not necessitate the establishment of construction camps and if required will be located near the subproject location.
 However, if it is deemed necessary to locate elsewhere, sites to be considered will not promote instability and result in destruction of property, vegetation, irrigation, and drinking water supply systems.
 Residential areas will not be considered for setting up camps to protect the human environment (i.e., to curb accident risks, health risks due to air and water pollution and dust, and noise, and to prevent social conflicts, shortages of amenities, and crime).
-Extreme care will be taken to avoid disposals near the forest, water bodies, swamps, or in areas which will inconvenience the community.
-All locations would be included in the design specifications and on plan drawings. - 102.
-Site selection of sources of materials.
+Extreme care will be taken to avoid disposals near the forest, water bodies, swamps, or in areas which will be inconvenient to the community.
+The contractor will obtain approval from SIPMIU before setting up of stockpile areas, storage areas and disposal area.
+As per the conditions of forest clearance, the labour camp shall not be established within the area diverted from the forest for the construction of landfill and in the reserved forest area near the proposed landfill site.

+110. Site selection of sources of materials.
 Extraction of materials can disrupt natural land contours and vegetation resulting in accelerated erosion, disturbance in natural drainage patterns, ponding and water logging, and water pollution.
-Material requirement will be less due to small scale of work and re-utilization of excavated material from site itself however to mitigate the potential environmental impacts, locations of quarry site/s and borrow pit/s (for loose material other than stones) would be included in the design specifications and on plan drawings.
+Material requirement will be less due to small scale of work and reutilization of excavated material from site itself however to mitigate the potential environmental impacts, locations of quarry site/s and borrow pit/s (for loose material other than stones) would be included in the design specifications and on plan drawings.
 Priority would be given to sites already being utilized for this purpose.
-It will be the construction contractor's responsibility to verify the suitability of all material sources and to obtain the approval of authority. - 103.
-Security.
+It will be the construction contractor's responsibility to verify the suitability of all material sources and to obtain the approval of authority.

+111. Security.
 The boundary walls will be marked and a billboard will be placed at the gate of the landfill site to indicate that unauthorized access, are prohibited.

-B. CONSTRUCTION
+B. Construction